brikis98/yevgeniy-brikman-homepage/_posts/2019-02-20-the-invincible.md

 ## The good

-A powerful space ship called the Invincible travels to a planet called Regis III to investigate the disappearance of another space ship called the Condor.
-What they discover, and what turns out to be the central idea of the book, is fascinating:
+The best part of the book is its central premise.
+A powerful spaceship called the Invincible travels to a planet called Regis III to investigate the disappearance of another spaceship called the Condor.
+What they discover is fascinating:

+{% capture spoilers %}
 The planet is inhabited by tiny, insect-like, self-replicating machines that, individually or in small groups, are harmless and have limited abilities, but when threatened, they form into huge, powerful swarms that are able to destroy other life forms through massive blasts of electromagnetic radiation.
 One of these blasts completely wiped the memory of the crew of the Condor, leaving them as helpless as babies.

 What's unique about this idea is that the individual robots posses no real intelligence or self-awareness.
 All they have is an "instinct" to form into swarms when attacked.
 However, once in a swarm, new behaviors emerge that are vastly more powerful than what you get with any of the individuals.
 In fact, when viewed from the outside, the behavior of the swarm even appears to be intelligent.
 As I read, I kept imagining the similarity between these robots and the neurons in our brains—each one individually has no intelligence, but when you put them together, the whole is greater than the sum of the parts.
 I suppose the same could be said of transistors in a CPU: a lot of simple parts, arranged just so, can produce an unexpectedly complicated result!